ibm-cloud-docs/account/exclude.md

 # Hiding a public resource from users in your account
 {: #exclude}

-If you're an administrator for the account, you can choose to hide a public resource for everyone in your account by adding them to an excludes list with the `ibmcloud` [command line interface](/docs/cli/reference/bluemix_cli/bx_cli.html#ibmcloud_catalog_entry_visibility_set).
+If you're an administrator for your account, you can hide a public resource for everyone in your account.
+Add the resource to an exclusion list with the `ibmcloud` [command line interface](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_catalog_entry_visibility_set).
 {:shortdesc: .shortdesc}

-**Note:** Hiding an item in the catalog will not remove the item from the Cloud Foundry CLI or from the service provisioning lists available through the global navigation, such as Finance, Mobile, Watson, and Web Apps.
+**Note:** Hiding a resource in the catalog does not remove it from the Cloud Foundry CLI or from the service provisioning lists available through the global navigation, such as Finance, Mobile, Watson, and Web Apps.

-## How do I know if I have access?
+## How do I know whether I have access?
 {: #find-access}

-You can use the CLI or the Identity and Access UI to determine whether you have access to allow users to view a private resource that has been added to the account.
+You can use the CLI or the Identity and Access UI to determine whether you have access to allow users to view a private resource that was added to the account.
 If you're an account owner, you can give access to a user in your account through the Identity and Access Management UI by assigning an access policy.
-For more information see [Managing access to your account](access.html).
+For more information, see [Managing access to your account](access.html).

 ## Step 1: Find a resource
 {: #find-resource}